Federal Work Study

 Federal Work Study allows students to earn money to supplement their education, while gaining meaningful work experience.
 Students must be enrolled in at least six credits to receive a Federal Work Study award.
 To find out if you qualify, students must complete the Free Application for Federal Student Aid (FAFSA).

 Although many students qualify, Work Study is not offered to all eligible students because of limited funding.The Financial Aid Office makes a conscious attempt to support the employment needs of all UW-Green Bay students to the greatest extent possible.
-As a result, students can have their name placed on a Work Study waitlist if they were not awarded funding and previously held a Work Study position at UW-Green Bay.
+As a result, students can have their name placed on a Work Study waitlist if they were not awarded funding and would like to be considered.

 Students who have already been awarded a Financial Aid Package from UW-Green Bay, can view their awards on the Student Information System (SIS).
 If you were awarded Federal Work Study, it would appear in SIS.